daisy flower meaning

 When Should You Give Someone a Daisy Flower?

+It’s challenging not to smile when you see a field of wild daisies or a cluster of Gerbera daisies.
 The flower that is symbolic for those who are born in April, daisies are of course the perfect flowers to give to someone in the spring.
 However, it’s appropriate to give daisies to somebody at any time of the year.

 You’ll find the freshest daisy blooms in the spring, so consider giving them at springtime parties.
-The symbolism of a daisy is fun and lighthearted, so you won’t have to worry about offending anyone with your gift – no matter when you choose to give it.
+The symbolism of daisy petals is fun and lighthearted, so you won’t have to worry about offending anyone with your gift – no matter when you choose to give it.

 The daisy is the quintessential springtime flower and epitomizes the feelings of springtime renewal, playfulness, and unending joy.